Firefighting: United Kingdom

-Following the war, leaps and bounds came to the fire service striving into the modern era.
-This included every firefighter being trained with the Mark 4 proto set and reverting to compressed cork helmets.

-Firefighting improved even more with the introduction of the Dennis fire appliances that remain iconic in the UK to this day.

-Sadly, despite the introduction of more advanced firefighting strategies, tactics, and equipment to British firefighting following the blitz, there have been nearly 300 firefighters killed.

 United States

 In January 1608, a fire destroyed many colonists' provisions and lodgings in Jamestown, Virginia.
 By the mid-1600s, Boston, New Amsterdam (later New York City), and Philadelphia were all plagued by fires, and volunteer fire brigades began to form.

 In 1736, Benjamin Franklin founded the Union Fire Company in Philadelphia, which became the standard for volunteer fire organizations.
 These firefighters had two critical tools: salvage bags and so-called bed keys.
 Salvage bags were used to quickly collect and save valuables, and bed keys were used to separate the wooden frame of a bed (often the most valuable item in a home at the time) into pieces for safe and rapid removal from the fire.

 The first American attempt at fire insurance failed after a large fire in Charlestown, Massachusetts in 1736.
 Later in 1740, Benjamin Franklin organized the Philadelphia Contributionship to provide fire insurance, which was more successful.
 The Contributionship adopted "fire marks" to easily identify insured buildings.
 Firefighting started to become formalized with rules for providing buckets, ladders, and hooks, and with the formation of volunteer companies.
 A chain of command was also established.